Pros and Cons of Buying a Condo

 It costs money to upkeep those lovely common areas, so as a condominium resident you will be required to pay a monthly fee that goes towards the maintenance and repair of the common areas.
 So if there's a swimming pool, be sure to hop in every once in a while!
 There may also be an additional fee tacked on for any larger repairs and renovations.

-Since you'll be living in a community, with a community board or association that helps to govern it, you might find that the average homeowner doesn't have the same experience as a property manager, leaving the association weak or inefficient.
+Since you'll be living in a community, with a community board or association that helps to govern it, you may have rules about pets or using shared facilities.